 187. Human resources management theories emphasize the importance of staff motivation for achieving a high level of organizational performance.
-That is why the evaluation of SI beneficiary capacity, and this case study in particular, looked into motivation as a key success factor in the unpaid holidays in 2009.
+That is why the evaluation of SI beneficiary capacity, and this case study in particular, looked into motivation as a key success factor in the implementation of SI projects.
+That this was applied only to public sector beneficiaries was because most of the evidence collected in the early stages of evaluation indicated it to be an issue primarily affecting this category of beneficiaries.
+The issue may partly be attributed to recent Government decisions concerning layoffs and temporary 25% wage cuts, cut of supplementary bonuses and unpaid holidays in 2009.
 However, the discontent amongst interviewees has deeper roots, which are investigated in this case study.

-55 NSRF Evaluation Report.
+&lt;sup>55 NSRF Evaluation Report.

 188. Successful implementation of SI projects is influenced by other factors, apart from beneficiaries' capacity to mobilize motivated human resources (e.g. capacity to mobilize financial resources, capacity to manage and implement the project).
 However, in terms of human resources, there is a linear causal chain - presented in the diagram below (Figure 20)- connecting the level of motivation of human resources involved in project implementation, their mobilization and performance in project management, and implementation and the success of the SI project.
-56